09/25/20007: Hard Rock Park picturesDowntown Myrtle Beach

 843-497-3643

-According to owner/manager Jeff Roberts, the old Sounds Familiar was opened in 1979 and closed in 2003 due to a number of problems; rising rents, predatory competition from "Big Box" stores, and a business partner who went bankrupt and abruptly bailed out.
-The out-of-state management of that entire shopping center sounds like a continuous comedy of errors.
-The new store is used/special music only, and he can order anything special that you need.
-He is also very active at promoting local music, with a series of special shows at the old MB Train Station.
+According to owner/manager Jeff Roberts, the MB location of Sounds Familiar was opened in 1979 and closed in 2003 due to a number of problems: rising rents, predatory competition from "Big Box" stores, questionable out-of-state shopping center management, and a business partner who went bankrupt and abruptly bailed out.
+He opened the new store at his family's retail complex at Hidden Village, in Restaurant Row.
+The new store was used/special music only, and he could order anything special that you wanted.
+He was also very active at promoting local music, with a series of special shows at the old MB Train Station.
+Jeff Roberts died of a heart attack on Monday, January 11, 2010, at the age of 55.
+The South by Southeast event at the MB Train Station the following Saturday was cancelled because of this.

-- South By Southeast - MB Music Fest/dining events to benefit music eduation
+- South By Southeast - MB Music Fest/dining events to benefit music education

 DUNES CINEMA